The Cibolo Corridor Conservation Initiative

 The Cibolo Creek is a treasure that arises from springs on the outskirts of Boerne and meanders 100 miles southeast to its confluence with the San Antonio River.
 Alternating from shallow, rocky flats to deep, mossy canyons and sprinkled with scenic falls, the spring-fed creek offers stunning scenery and opportunities for every type of nature lover.

-• In the waters, catfish, bullheads, sunfish and white bass tempt anglers
+In the waters, catfish, sunfish, and Guadalupe bass tempt anglers.

 A landscape under threat

 Rapid development, population growth and the increased use of groundwater threaten the health of the watershed - and potentially threaten the people and wildlife that rely on it.
 Through collaborative conservation efforts, the CNC and its partners have protected nearly 1,300 acres within the Cibolo Watershed.
 And the Cibolo Corridor Conservation Initiative will protect many more acres and nearly five miles of sensitive groundwater recharge in the Cibolo Canyonlands.

 The Cibolo Canyonlands rise dramatically from the creek on the eastern edge of the CNC.
 A steady pulse of water over millions of years has carved deep, flowing paths through porous limestone cliff walls.
 Nearby, Herff Falls rumble.

 Texas mock-orange, big red sage and hairy sycamore-leaf snowbell line the banks

 One of the only great blue heron rookeries in the county regenerates these majestic birds

 Kingfishers, caracaras, red-shouldered hawks and great horned owls are a common sight, and the federally endangered golden-cheeked warbler and black-capped vireo shyly appear

 The creek is home to Guadalupe bass - our imperiled state fish - as well as the threatened Cascade Caverns salamander.